mo-amaan/fudly/readme.md

 # What is Fudly?

-## Fudly is simple your a collection of your favourate recipes all in one place so not more thinking what to make today.
+## Fudly is a simple collection of your favourate recipes all in one place so not more thinking what to make today.